ethansweet96/MICR475/HW3/HW3.md

 # Here is my crappy graph!
 Sorry for your eyes!

+I am using this plot to look at the city miles per gallon of different auto manafacturers

 ``` r
 ggplot(data = mpg) +
   geom_point(mapping = aes(x = manufacturer, y = cty, colour = trans))